novadclub/novadclub.github.io/index.md

 {: .nv_termlist}
 VSCRAM&trade;
-: Nuclear reactors have a safety control rod axe man (SCRAM), which forces a large insertion of negative reactivity.
+: Nuclear reactors have a SCRAM system, which forces a large insertion of negative reactivity.
 Clients should have the ability to call in or text a VSCRAM code to a cloud service provider to force an immediate shutdown and freeze all of the client's